-- Isolate any cylinder which you do not want to defuel by turning the Manual Shut-Off Valve 1/4-turn clockwise to the OFF position. - 2.
-To relieve the pressure on the defuel nipple, turn the 3-way defuel valve to Vent position.
-This will relieve any pressure between the valves and defuel nipple through the muffler - 3.
-Connect the defueling hose to the defueling nipple. - Connect earth ground between the cylinders and the vent system.
+- 1. Open the cylinder Shut-Off Valve 1/4-turn counterclock wise to the OPEN position. - 2.
+To relieve the pressure on the defuel nipple, turn the 3 way defuel valve to VENT position, there will be a hissing sound, this will relieve any pressure between the Defuel Coupler. - 3.
+Connect earth ground to the Pony Tank System.

-- 5. Connect the defueling hose to the vent system using a conductive high-pressure defueling hose. - 6.
-Ensure that the defueling hose end is located outside and away from buildings. - Mark the vent hose end so people know to stay clear of the area. - 8.
-Open the 3-way valve slowly, keeping the flow rat steady to prevent icing.
+- 4. Connect the defueling hose to the Defuel Coupler. using a conductive high-pressure defueling hose. - Ensure that the defueling hose end is located outside and away from buildings. - Mark the vent hose end so people know to stay clear of the area. - 7.
+Open the Defuel Valve to DEFUEL slowly. - 8.
+Keeping the flow rate steady to prevent icing. - 9.
+ALL gauges should read zero psi.
+Verify the the PRD gauge (Red) and Regulated gauge (Orange) and Supply gauge (Yellow) on the fill panel verify that all the pressure has been relieved.